BPJandree/AutoGLM/README.md

 # AutoGLM
 This is an R package for automated GLM modelling suitable for large datasets.
 The package resulted from the needs for automated procedures for the statistical calibration of the [LUISA model framework](https://ec.europa.eu/jrc/en/luisa) that is widely adopted by the European Commision for ex-ante evaluation of policies.
 Updated version is on it's way.

+# Current Version
+Current version is 1.0.1.
+Reinstallm if you're still on v.1.0.0.

+# Release Note for v1.0.1.
+IMPORTANT: This list is not finished.

+Release constains several crucial updates:
+- Solved an issue with op.t in autoGLM()
+- Solved important issues in the opt.h routine.
+Added a functionality for both single and joint tests.
+- Changed wd() as defaultoath to getwd().
+- Fixed the warning message: In if (reclasstable == "default") { :the condition has length > 1 and only the first element will be used.
+- The ITdata set has been edited.
+Several missing values coded with integers have been removed.
+- Fixed issues when not specifying all actions Not specifying all actions will result in an error, though everything works properly.
+I will look in to this, for now I recommend to always use actions=c("write", "print", "log", "return").
+(Status: on to-do list for next update)- guessStartVal gmm options need re-evaluation.
+(Status: on to-do list for next update)- the default in some functions iw wd(), where it should be getwd().
+(Status: Fixed in next update)

 # Next Release
-Version 1.0.1 is scheduled for release around 14 December.
-Together with the update, improved example code and a more elaborate vignette will be provided.

-UPDATE: I have moved the files and it seems that everything is in order.
-I will test a few things to be sure everything went smooth, and proceed with updating this page and finishing the release notes.
+Provide me with feedback!

 # Known bugs (Will be fixed with next update!)
-This package is still in alpha, you can contact me if you encounter problems.
-Some bugs are already known.

-- Using option "opt.t" in autoGLM() does currently not work. opt.t() command itself is functional.
-You can also use the opt.t routine in generalizeToSpecific().
-(Status: Fixed in next update)
-- The opt.h routine is broken.
-I will look into it as soon as possible.
-In general I always recommend to use opt.ic, but if you have specific need for optimization using LR, F or Chisq tests, opt.h. is for you.
-If you want to use it as soon as possible, contact me and I will make repair of this line of code an urgent matter.
-(Status: Fixed in next update)
--By default, the outputpath (if you do not specify one) is you working directory.
-If no default set in your system32 settings, the command will terminate with an error unless you have spcified an outputpath.
-You can run getwd() to check this whther you have set up a working directory.
-(Status: Fixed in next update)
-- You will receive a warning messages: In if (reclasstable == "default") { :the condition has length > 1 and only the first element will be used.
-You can ignore this, I will fix it when I have time.
-(Status: Fixed in next update)
-- Not a bug, but I will edit the data set.
-The elevation data includes a few observations with negative values.
-If you normalize the elevation data using the normalize() command, it will effectively remove all the variation in the data and glm models will not work.
-(Status: Fixed in next update)
-- Not specifying all actions will result in an error, though everything works properly.
-I will look in to this, for now I recommend to always use actions=c("write", "print", "log", "return").
-(Status: on to-do list for next update)
-- guessStartVal gmm options need re-evaluation.
-(Status: on to-do list for next update)
-- the default in some functions iw wd(), where it should be getwd().
-(Status: Fixed in next update)
+Provide me with feedback!

 **Example code:** You can view some example code here [autoGLM_examples.r][examples], or have a look at the [vignette][vignette].